Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Acknowledgments

 \section{Acknowledgments}

 The authors thank Anthony Hatswell for discussions that contributed to the quality of the manuscript and acknowledge Andreas Karabis for his advice and expertise in MAIC.
-In addition, the authors thank the editor and peer reviewers of the article.
+Part of these findings are to be presented as a research article in a peer-reviewed journal.
+The authors thank the editor and peer reviewers of the article throughout this process.
 Their comments were hugely insightful and substantially improved the article, for which the authors are grateful.
 Finally, the authors thank Tim Morris, who provided very helpful comments after evaluating Antonio Remiro Az\'ocar's PhD proposal defense.
 This article is based on research supported by Antonio Remiro-Az\'ocar's PhD scholarship from the Engineering and Physical Sciences Research Council of the United Kingdom.
-Gianluca Baio is partially funded by a research grant sponsored by Mapi/ICON at University College London.
+Gianluca Baio was partially funded by a research grant sponsored by Mapi/ICON at University College London.
 Anna Heath was funded through an Innovative Clinical Trials Multi-year Grant from the Canadian Institutes of Health Research (funding reference number MYG-151207; 2017 - 2020).